SIDDHARTH-PADIGAR/go-buffered-channel-logging-system/README.md

 ---

-Here you go — full **working code** + **clear explanation in the format you asked for**.
-This version proves the blocking behavior of buffered channels **visibly** and behaves exactly as you'd expect when the buffer fills.

----

 ###  Why This Works Well

 * First 3 logs are pushed into the buffer **instantly**, because the channel has a capacity of 3.